dlt-hub/vibe-hub/tap_documentation/mercadopago_rest_api_source.md

 ## dlt REST API Configuration Documentation

-# dlt REST API Source Configuration Documentation for MercadoPago
+# REST API Configuration for dlt

 This document provides a comprehensive guide for configuring a dlt data pipeline to integrate with the MercadoPago REST API.
-It covers all necessary parameters and configurations to ensure a seamless data extraction process.
+It covers client configuration, available endpoints, incremental data loading, endpoint dependencies, and API behavior and limits.

 ## 1. Client Configuration

 ### Base URL
 - **Base URL**: `https://api.mysample.com`
 - This is the root URL for all API requests.
-Ensure that any versioning or common prefixes are included.

 ### Authentication
 - **Type**: `bearer`
 - **Token Format**: `Bearer {token}`
-- **Parameter Name**: `Authorization`
+- **Header Name**: `Authorization`
-- **Location**: Header
-- The API requires a Bearer token for authentication.
-The token should be included in the `Authorization` header of each request.
+- The token is required for authenticating API requests and should be included in the request headers.

 ## 2. Available Endpoints